 The flu vaccination

-We hope that older people, their carers and families, find this guide useful.
+We hope that people with concerns about flu, carers and families, find this guide useful.
 Download a copy of The flu vaccination, print this page to give to someone you know or use the share button on the right.

 For more information, speak to your GP or local pharmacist, or visit nhs.uk/flu